Mesabloo/coqide.kak/README.md

 - `coqide-goto-tip` moves the cursor to the tip.
 - `coqide-enable-gutter-symbols` enables the display of little symbols in the gutter to be more visual about errors/axioms.
 - `coqide-disable-gutter-symbols` disables the above-mentioned display of symbols in the gutter.
+- `coqide-interrupt` allows interrupting the processing of the current (and next) Coq statement.

 Additional functionality:
 - This plugin will also automatically backtrack to the cursor when an insertion is detected before the end of the processed range.